 As bishops are nearing retirement or suffering from ill health, they may sometimes request or be given a coadjutor bishop.
 A coadjutor serves alongside the diocesan bishop, also known as the ordinary, and effectively serves as his co-administrator and fills the role of diocesan vicar general.
 Coadjutors will automatically succeed the diocesan bishop at the time of his 75th birthday, his death, early resignation or his reassignment.

 2. The research phase

 When deliberating on candidates for diocesan bishops, the nuncio will find out as much as possible about the diocese in question.
 A report is compiled by the current bishop or diocesan administrator after consultation with various officials within the diocese.
 During this process, the nuncio could make contact with persons in diocesan offices, certain clergy as well as previous bishops of the diocese in question or other bishops in the province.
 Once the nuncio shortens his list of candidates, he seeks the input of as many as several dozen people who know the candidates in consideration by asking them to respond to a questionnaire completed in strictest confidentiality.
 After the nuncio has reviewed all of this information, he composes a report of three candidates — called a “terna” — in which he notes his preferences.
-All this material is forwarded to the Vatican’s Congregation for Bishops.
+All this material is forwarded to the Vatican’s Dicastery for Bishops.

 In those cases where an archbishop is to be selected, a terna is usually composed for currently serving bishops.
 The process operates in a slightly different way.
 Typically, bishops from the suffragan sees — those dioceses under an archdiocese in a given province — are first considered, although sometimes something of a nationwide search applies.
 Other archbishops in the United States might be consulted, too.
 This all depends on the position of the diocese or archdiocese within a country and its unique needs.
 This is true also in more prominent dioceses with a large population, etc.